 - All things equal, academic achievement will be considered.

-- A maximum of two TE scholarships will be awarded each year.
+- A maximum of four TE scholarships will be awarded each year.

-Students renewing their TE scholarship must meet College eligibility guidelines anew each year and be re-certified by the Tuition Exchange Committee.
-The deadline for employees to submit tuition exchange applications for consideration for any academic year by September 30 of the prior year.
+Students renewing their TE scholarship must meet College eligibility guidelines each year and be re-certified by the Tuition Exchange Committee.
+The deadline for employees to submit tuition exchange applications for consideration for any academic year is September 30 of the prior year.
 For example, if an employee’s child is applying for college acceptance for next fall, the tuition exchange application is due in UNE’s Financial Aid Office by the previous September 30.
 Applications submitted after that date will be reviewed on a case by case basis.
 You can find additional information on The Tuition Exchange Program website.